exceptionless/Website/content/news/2015/2015-03-31-sending-log-messages-to-exceptionless.md

 We also have integrations with major logging frameworks.
 The benefits of using a logging framework is finer, more granular control over what is logged.

-For example, you can log only warnings or errors project-wide, but then enable trace level messages for a specific class. <a title="Exceptionless NLog Log Message Implementation" href="https://github.com/exceptionless/Exceptionless/blob/master/Source/Api/NLog.config#L31-L34" target="_blank">We do this on our project</a> to keep our system from getting filled up with noise that doesn't add any value unless there is an issue.
+For example, you can log only warnings or errors project-wide, but then enable trace level messages for a specific class.
+We do this to keep our system from getting filled up with noise that doesn't add any value unless there is an issue.

 This also allows you to quickly change what you want to log to.
 Maybe you want to turn off logging to Exceptionless, or log to Exceptionless and to disk.

 #### NLog or Log4net Usage

 To use the <a title="Exceptionless NLog Nuget Package" href="https://www.nuget.org/packages/exceptionless.nlog" target="_blank">NLog </a>or <a title="Exceptionless Log4net Nuget Package" href="https://www.nuget.org/packages/exceptionless.log4net" target="_blank">Log4net</a> clients, you’ll just need to bring down the nuget package and follow the detailed readme.
-You can also take a look at our <a title="Exceptionless NLog Log4net Logging Sample" href="https://github.com/exceptionless/Exceptionless.Net/tree/master/Source/Samples/SampleConsole" target="_blank">sample app</a>, which uses both frameworks.

 _<span style="color: #993300;">**Note on performance: Use in-memory event storage for high volumes**</span>_